-Reporting issues with litter, litter bins, spillages and debris on the road, street sweeping and what action can be taken against litter offenders.
+Reporting litter, spillages, mud and debris on the road which requires clearing, issues with litter bins and what action can be taken against litter offenders.

 Due to the current economic climate, we have limited funds set aside for litter bins.
 The resources we do have available cover the maintenance of existing litter bins, therefore we will not consider new applications at this time.